Boarding schools are often advertised as the best place to let your child grow.

 On their website, the school says that they “only admit students who are keen to contribute to our community and are able to enrich their friends’ time at the school through their own personality and talents.”

-Another prestigious school with a price tag to match is Institut Le Rosey, also located in Switzerland, where students pay a tuition fee of US$162,813.26 a year.
+Another prestigious school with a price tag to match is Institut Le Rosey, also located in Switzerland, where the 2025-2026 academic year requires students to pay a tuition fee of 154,200 francs (US$168,856) a year.

 Here, the school emphasises academic excellence (Roseans have the option to take the International Baccalaureate Diploma or the French Baccalaureate, as well as a myriad of foreign language options) and a rigorous extracurricular programme covering sports, technology, the arts, service learning, and cultural activities.

-While the prices of the schools doubtlessly match its offerings, there are more affordable options to choose from; the cheapest boarding schools in the world aren’t lagging behind with their own promises.
+For families seeking more affordable options, without a huge compromise in quality, the cheapest boarding schools in the world aren’t lagging behind with their own promises.

 Grades: Age one to 18 years old